Introduction to CSS Box Model

 Output:

-- The above examples give a basic idea of how box-model works in CSS.
-This can be used for deciding how various elements should be spread across the page.
-Customizing the features and trying out different options for all the parameters will give a broader idea for this.
+- The above examples give a basic idea of how the box-model works in CSS.
+You can use this to decide how various elements should be spread across the page.
+Customizing the features and trying out different parameter options will give a broader idea.

 Recommended Articles